MMoCA Presents Floyd Newsum’s First Retrospective

 Newsum has been a trailblazer in the field, breaking barriers in academia, arts institutions, and community engagement.
 As a co-founder of Project Row Houses, Newsum worked with James Bettison, Bert Long, Jr., Jesse Lott, Rick Lowe, Bert Samples, and George Smith to build an integral part of the arts community in the Third Ward of Houston, Texas, utilizing dilapidated row houses that were once modest homes for a rising affluent Black community.
 Suffering from the impacts of institutional racism and the rise of gentrification in the Third Ward, the co-founders established programs that not only support Black art and culture, but also build community.

-As part of the MMoCA exhibition, Newsum will engage Dane County-area youth and communities through Art Cart, MMoCA’s summer outdoor art-making program.
-He will also provide an artist talk as part of the Exhibition Celebration.
-Exhibition and program details will be made available at mmoca.org.
+As art of the MMoCA exhibition, Newsum will engage Dane County-area youth and communities through Art Cart, MMoCA’s summer outdoor art-making program.
+Additional educational program details will be made available at mmoca.org.

-This press release was last updated on February 2, 2023 to reflect the date change of the Exhibition Celebration and exhibition dates.
+This press release was last updated on February 11, 2023.

 About the Artist